Singapore Polytechnic: Academic Schools

+The Singapore Polytechnic's Professional & Adult Continuing Education (PACE) Academy offers over 420 Continuing Education and Training (CET) courses, including Short Courses, Part-Time Diplomas and Post-Diplomas, Work-Study Programmes, SkillsFuture Career Transition Programmes, to boost career opportunities.

 Facilities

-The Sports Complex has a football pitch, running track, Olympic-sized swimming complex, four tennis courts, three badminton courts, three basketball courts and a gym.
+The Singapore Polytechnic Sports Complex has a football pitch, running track, Olympic-sized swimming complex, four tennis courts, three badminton courts, three basketball courts and a gym.

 The SPorts ARena, completed in 2015, has 12 badminton courts, two basketball courts, four squash courts, one multi-purpose court and two volleyball courts.
 Other facilities include an external rock climbing wall and two rooftop basketball courts.

 Moberly is the oldest block of Singapore Polytechnic—it was once a British Army barracks, the building has been refurbished into a recreational hub.
 It has seven pool tables, jamming studios, karaoke rooms, a café and a mini museum.